daemonraco/toobasic/docs/forms.md

 they will always be considered as translation keys and they'll be translated at building time.

-@TODO

 ### Commands summary
-By new you may be confused on what commands we've run and what command was just an example so let's show a full list of commands we considered to be run in our
+By now you may be confused on what commands we've run and what command was just used as an example, so let's show a full list of commands we considered to be run in our example:
-example:
 ```text
 $ php shell.php sys forms create table_rooms
 $ php shell.php sys forms --set-name my_form --form table_rooms